typelevel/scala/README.md

 much the same way as any other github hosted FLOSS Scala project.
 [Miles Sabin][milessabin] has provided a write up (now slightly outdated) of the process [here][scalac-post].

 Because a pull request against [scala/scala][lbs] is the first step, to contribute you will need to sign the [Scala CLA][scala-cla] and be willing to make your contributions under the [Scala License][scala-license].
-Typelevel is strongly in favour of this non-standard licence and CLA being replaced by the [Apache 2.0 license][apache-2.0] as soon as is feasible.
+Typelevel is strongly in favour of the currently Scala license/CLA (which requires contributors to grant a patent license but does not grant one in return) being replaced by the Apache 2.0 [license][apache-2.0-license] and [ICLA][apache-2.0-icla] (which both requires and grants a patent license) as soon as is feasible.
 If you would like to contribute but are unable to sign the CLA please raise this issue on the [Lightbend][lbs-gitter] and [Typelevel][tls-gitter] gitter channels.

 ## Community